datalad/datalad/docs/source/design/cli.rst

 processing of result recorded yielded by a command.

 If an underlying command returns a Python generator it is unwound to trigger the respective underlying processing.
-The handler before no error handling.
+The handler performs no error handling.
 This is left to the main command line entry point.